Emergency access to prevent lockouts

 - Click your username in the top bar and select My preferences.

 - Under Authentication, next to Multi-factor authentication, click Add key.
-For a list of verified security keys, see Multi-factor authentication methods
+For a list of verified passkeys, see Multi-factor authentication methods.

 - Click Set up and follow the browser prompts to configure your key.